tkimnguyen/Products.Scrawl/README.rst

 entire body.
 It's up to the user to limit those results in an intelligent way so that page loads doesn't take too long.

-Scrawl works in Plone 3.x and 4.0.
+Scrawl works in Plone 3.x and 4.x (up to and including 4.3.4).

 Installation
 ============